bernardko/ketonetic/README.md

-# ketonetic.com - A Gatsby frontend static generated website
+# ketonetic.com - A GatsbyJS frontend static generated website

 This repository is an experiment on using Gatsby and GraphQL to generate a static website.
 It uses [headless-wagtail](https://github.com/bernardko/headless-wagtail) as the headless CMS to generate a static website.

 ## Requirements and Usage
-- Updated to use Gatsby 4 and NodeJS 16+
+- Updated to use GatsbyJS 4 and NodeJS 16+

 Clone the repository and install dependancies:
 ```